Dalton, Georgia: Geography

+Quality of life

+Dalton promotes a quality of life that combines natural amenities, community traditions, and ongoing revitalization projects.
+The city maintains more than 20 public parks and playgrounds, as well as access to regional hiking and biking trails such as Rocky Face Ridge, Disney Trail, and Haig Mill Lake Park.
+The Discover Dalton Pass, launched in 2025, offers residents and visitors a digital guide to trails, outdoor recreation, and cultural attractions across Whitfield County.

+Civic engagement is an established feature of community life.
+Events such as Gratefull Dalton—an annual community-wide Thanksgiving meal that draws more than 2,000 attendees—highlight Dalton's emphasis on social connection and inclusivity.
+Monthly “CommUNITY dinners,” launched in 2024, further aim to build relationships and generate dialogue among residents.

+Downtown revitalization efforts, supported by public-private partnerships, have included streetscape improvements, new public art, and corridor beautification projects.
+A $2.2 million state grant in 2023 helped complete improvements on Cuyler and Pentz Streets, strengthening the walkability and visual appeal of the central business district.

+Cultural life is supported by local music festivals, outdoor concert series, and storytelling campaigns such as People of Dalton, which highlight diverse resident experiences.
+Educational and literacy programs, including bilingual book distribution and summer reading events, contribute to community enrichment and early childhood development.

 Demographics

 2020 census

 As of the 2020 United States census, there were 34,417 people, 11,305 households, and 7,470 families residing in the city.

 2010 census

 According to the 2010 census Dalton had a population of 33,128 living in 11,337 households.
 The racial and ethnic composition of the population was 42.4% non-Hispanic white, 22.6% Hispanic, 6.4% black, 0.6% Native American, 2.4% Asian, 0.1% Pacific Islander, 0.1% non-Hispanic reporting some other race, 22.2% Hispanic reporting some other race and 3.2% reporting two or more races.
 48.0% of the population was Hispanic or Latino.